quorten/quorten-blog1/_posts/2016-12-22-rpi-noir-filter-found.md

 20161222/https://www.aliexpress.com/item/CCTV-IP-module-dedicated-IR-CUT/32323006210.html
 20161222/https://www.raspberrypi.org/forums/viewtopic.php?f=37&t=96997&p=673996#p673996

+UPDATE 2019-11-28: The AliExpress link is no longer valid, the manufacturer discontinued the item.

 Oh, so this is the story behind the included blue gel filter that comes with the Raspberry Pi NoIR camera.